If you want to improve and expand your sonic capabilities, you will definitely want to add an audio interface to your

-If you are looking for other options that are comparable to the Behringer UMC404HD here are a few suggestions.
+If you are looking for other options that are comparable to the Behringer UMC404HD here are a few excellent suggestions.

 Behringer UMC202 Review

-Designed with the patented black and gray color pallet, when you look at this compact unit, you may not see much.
+Designed with the patented black and gray color pallet, you may not see much when you look at this compact unit.

 But once you take a more in-depth look, you will find that it is a fantastic alternative to the UMC404HD.

-Another great option from Behringer, this USB interface is a bit more compact than the main focus of our review.
+Another great option from Behringer, this USB interface is a bit more compact than the main focus of my review.

-The resolution of the sound and the durability of the unit matches the UMC494HD, but the smaller build makes it an alternative for those that are dealing with a smaller space.
+The sound’s resolution and the unit’s durability matches the UMC494HD, but the smaller build makes it an alternative for those dealing with a smaller space.

 Focusrite Scarlett 2i2 Review

 The Scarlett 2i2 is a model from one of the most popular brands, and with this 3rd generation variation, they have upped the audio equipment game to all-new levels.

 For the price tag, Behringer has brought us a well-built, high-performance interface.